GoodnessJSON/PiHole-Whitelist/README.md

 This is a fork of the original [anudeepND Whitelist](https://github.com/GoodnessJSON/PiHole-Whitelist).
 It's designed to be an open-source community whitelist for use with PiHole V6.

-To keep this list as up to date as possible, PRs and domain suggestions are welcome.
+To keep this list as up to date as possible, PRs and domain suggestions are welcome and will try and be quickly resolved.
 Please see below for info.

 Want to report a new domain?
 Want to report an existing one?
 Feel free to file an [issue](https://github.com/GoodnessJSON/PiHole-Whitelist/issues).